Quantum walks reveal topological flat bands, robust edge states and topological phase transitions in cyclic graphs: Supplementary Material for "Quantum walks reveal topological flat bands, robust edge states and topological phase transitions in cyclic graphs"

 Clearly, for step-dependent CQW dynamics ($T>1$), one can observe a large variety of dispersion and band closing (e.g., more number of Dirac cones) and hence rich topological features (multiple topological invariants can be controllably obtained for different locations in coin parameter space with respect to $T$), as compared to step-independent CQW ($T=1$), which we see graphically too, in main text Figs. 2 and 3 for finite $N$ site cyclic graphs.
 The group velocity for the walker/ quantum particle can be calculated as,

-Clearly, for flat bands, the group velocity $\rightarrow0$, the conditions (i.e., values of $\theta, T, N$) of which is derived in the subsection~3 (Theorem~2).
+Clearly, for flat bands, the group velocity $\rightarrow0$, the conditions (i.e., values of $\theta, T, N$) of which are derived in subsection~3 (Theorem~2).
 The quantum particle's effective mass, which arises due to the curvature of energy bands, takes the form\cite{effmass1,effmass2,effmass3},

-\text{(in units of } $\hbar = 1$\text{)}, where, + (-) sign corresponds to the upper (lower) energy band.
+\text{(in units of } $\hbar = 1$\text{)}, where the + (-) sign corresponds to the upper (lower) energy band.
 For flat bands (topological), $m^{*}(k,\theta,T)\rightarrow \infty$ and this can happen when the group velocity $\rightarrow0$.
-Thus, groups velocity and effective mass can work as measure/signature of flat band occurrences in the quantum system.
+Thus, groups velocity and effective mass can work as a measure/signature of flat band occurrences in the quantum system.
 In solid-state systems, the effective mass plays a key role in determining carrier mobility, diffusion rates, and wave packet spreading~\cite{effmass1,effmass2,effmass3}.
 A low effective mass corresponds to faster spreading, lower inertia, and higher mobility.
 Accurately understanding and determining the effective mass is therefore pivotal for advancing modern electronics, optoelectronics, and quantum technologies.
 As shown in Eq.~\ref{eq10}, the effective mass can be controlled via two parameters $\theta$ and $T$.